Tivadar Farkasházy: Biography

 He was jailed for one night (26/27 March 2007), rather than paying a traffic fine.

-Personal life

-His hobbies are soccer and chess.
-He owns a holiday house in Balatonszárszó.
-His favorite composer is Richard Wagner.
-He is an avid fan of the races.
-His favourite horse is the Hungarian horse Overdose.
-Farkasházy wrote a book about this horse.
-His two favourite paintings were painted by Frans Hals.
-He likes to drink Hungarian red wine and especially the palinka.

 Family

 He is married.
-His wife, Noémi Benedek (nickname "Mimi", after the La bohème's Mimi) is a violin-maker master (and her father is a violin-maker master too).
-He's got children and he's got a grandson and a granddaughter (they are twins).
+His wife, Noémi Benedek (nickname "Mimi", after the La bohème's Mimi) is a master violin-maker (as is her father).
+He has children and twin grandchildren.
 He is famous because of his big family (based on his stories, which he says in the Heti Hetes, he has many family members).
 His family members are Lippo Hertzka, Móric Farkasházi Fischer and many others.

 Appearances in Heti Hetes

 He is one of the permanent members of the weekly show "Heti Hetes" (Hungarian version of 7 Tage, 7 Köpfe).
 He sits on the seventh place.
 He was in the first Heti Hetes in 1999.
 He's best known for his long stories.
 He is one of the most popular members in this show.
 The other members often joke about his stories, because (based on his stories) he was in so many places and many different events.